JOURNEY TO WHOLENESS

 Many people who are minorities have suffered, and continue to suffer from prejudice, unfair laws and discriminatory behaviors and practices.
 These things test a person’s ability to face difficulties and invite them to become more resilient, learning to be independent of what others think.

 LGBT youth today continue to experience bullying, suffer more from depression and substance abuse, and are more often homeless than their heterosexual peers.
 A recent study at Ontario’s Schulich School of Medicine and Dentistry found that policy changes and the reduction of social stigma might reduce the rates of suicide in transgender people.

-I continue to be encouraged by the progress that has been made in my 39 years living this lifestyle.
-I want to continue to live the challenge of being fully human as I am, while accepting others in the same way.
+I continue to be encouraged by the progress that has been made in my 39 years of living this lifestyle.
+I want to continue to live the challenge of being fully human as I am while accepting others in the same way.
 I want to be a more compassionate, deeply spiritual, lovingly sexual, and joyous person.
-I invite you to do the same, whoever you may be, embracing your differences and the differences of others around you.
+I invite you to do the same, whomever you may be, embracing your differences and the differences of others around you.